Skip to Content

 How to Serve

 Ladle the stew into big bowls and serve with a hearty bread.
 A homemade rye bread is quite nice but use whatever your family enjoys.
+A classic loaf of French bread, too is quite nice.
 Simply use something to help sop up the braising liquid.

-Alternatively, serve the stew over rice for hearty dinner alongside a green salad.
+Alternatively, serve the stew over rice for cauliflower rice or hearty dinner alongside a green salad for a complete meal.

-This is a rustic dish.
-Don’t try to make it too fancy – it is because of it’s simplicity that it is so very good.
+This is a rustic dish with basic ingredients – don’t try to make it too fancy.
+It is because of it’s simplicity that it is so very good.

 Yield: 4 Servings